 An example of decorative motif called “meander”:

 What symbolized the rope?
-Are we sure that the figure followed by the virgins as they danced was that of an archaic labyrinth?
+Are we sure that the figure followed by the virgins while they danced was that of an archaic labyrinth?
 We can answer to these questions examining a known myth: the one about Theseus, Ariadne and the Labyrinth.

 Theseus kills the Minotaur:

 Originally the structure of the labyrinth was unicursal, with a single path leading to the center: there was no way of getting lost.
 Then what symbolizes the ball of thread that Ariadne gives to Theseus, so that he will be able to find the way out?
-Ariadne’s thread symbolizes the umbilical cord that binds the mother to her son, who is in a state between death and birth (or rather, rebirth).
-Theseus enters the womb of the earth/burial mound (i.e. the labyrinth), symbolically becoming a fetus with the umbilical cord (Ariadne’s thread), that will be necessary to him until the moment when he will come out from the womb/burial mound/labyrinth (i.e. until he will accomplish the initiation ritual), reborn: by that time it will not serve anymore.
+Ariadne’s thread symbolizes the umbilical cord that binds the mother to her child, who is in a state between death and birth (or rather, rebirth).
+Theseus enters the womb of the earth/burial mound (i.e. the labyrinth), symbolically becoming a fetus with the umbilical cord (Ariadne’s thread), that will be necessary to him until the moment when he will come out from the womb/labyrinth/burial mound (i.e. until he will accomplish the initiation ritual), reborn: by that time it will not serve anymore.

 Theseus takes Ariadne’s thread:

-Returning to the “Chorus Proserpinae”, we can now clearly understand the meaning of the rope they held as they danced following a spiral in honour of Proserpina/Persephone, the Lady of the Labyrinth!
+Returning to the “Chorus Proserpinae”, we can now clearly understand the meaning of the rope they held as they danced following a spiral, in honour of Proserpina/Persephone, the Lady of the Labyrinth!